 - Place your power bowl ingredients into a bowl or meal prep container.
 Top with toppings and sauce of choice.

-- To make the sauces, simply combine ingredients in a small bowl or mason jar and stir to combine.*
+- To make the sauces, simply combine ingredients in a small bowl or mason jar and stir to combine.
+(All sauces make enough for one bowl.)

 - You can store power bowl in an airtight container for up to 3 days in the refrigerator.